Free shore access

 You will also see juvenile blue tang and foureye butterflyfish, which are among the most colorful species in the lagoon.
 You can also explore the sandy seabed to find a queen conch, which are pretty common at this location.

 This spot is only partially sheltered by a coral reef.
 Stay at a distance from the reef (waves are strong in this area) and don’t try to go to the other side of the barrier, where the sea is rougher.
 Swim carefully, because the area is shallow and there are a lot of sea urchins.
 There are always a lot of swimmers on the spot, so watch out for others.

-Sainte-Anne is the most popular beach of Guadeloupe.
+Sainte-Anne is the most popular beach in Guadeloupe.
 It is a particularly lively town, including in the evening.
 It has a wide range of accommodation and many places to eat.
-There is a series of bar vans, restaurants and hotels along the sea front.
+There is a series of bar vans, restaurants and hotels along the seafront.
 A daily colorful market is located in front of the small fishing port.

 These snorkeling spots are accessible to beginners and kids.
 You will enter the water gradually from a beach, or in a less than 3ft. deep area.
 The sea is generally calm, shallow, with almost no waves or currents.
 These spots are usually located in marked and/or monitored swimming areas.
 It is not necessary to swim long distances to discover the sea life.

 This level only apply when the spot experiences optimal sea and/or weather conditions.
 It is not applicable if the sea and/or weather conditions deteriorate, in particular in the presence of rough sea, rain, strong wind, unusual current, large tides, waves and/or swell.
 You can find more details about the definition of our snorkeling levels on our snorkeling safety page.

 You must be logged in to post a comment.